klakar/lmOpenData/README.md

 0.1|First version (local)

 ###Problem solving
-If you get a "Broken Plug-In" message you can try to remove the "-master" part from the folder name.
+If you get a "Broken Plug-In" message you probably did not remove the "-master" part from the folder name.
 (Python sometimes don't like "-" )